 Insulin is not a steroid.
 However, insulin can often be considered a steroid because steroids are chemically made to resemble hormones produced in the body, similar to how artificial insulin is made and injected.

-Steroids, however, fall under the category of lipid group of compounds.
-On the other hand, insulin is a peptide hormone, which is formed of amino acids.
+Steroids, however, fall under the lipid group of compounds.
+On the other hand, insulin is a peptide hormone that is formed of amino acids.
 This makes it different from the other hormones that can be made into steroids for the body.

-Insulin works side by side with other anabolic steroids such as – human growth hormone or testosterone to help with muscle retention.
+Insulin works alongside other anabolic steroids, such as – human growth hormone or testosterone, to help with muscle retention.
 These common steroids help to spawn new muscles in the body.

 Insulin is often exploited along with these steroids as insulin assists in the retention of these muscles by preventing their breakdown.

 This is why bodybuilders and athletes often use insulin as a steroid to help build lean muscles within short periods.
-However, this is inadvisable as it can have some drastic effects on the body that can harm one’s health.
+However, this is inadvisable as it can drastically affect the body and harm one’s health.

-Too much insulin and in unmonitored amounts can lower the body’s blood sugar levels and lower them beyond limits.
+Too much insulin in unmonitored amounts can lower the body’s blood sugar levels beyond limits.
 This can be very harmful and, in extreme cases, even fatal for individuals.
 Therefore, the use of insulin must be carried out on a doctor’s advice only.

-Insulin is not similar to how asteroid works as it is not a steroid hormone and rather a peptide hormone.
+Insulin is not similar to how asteroid works as it is not a steroid hormone but a peptide hormone.
 Therefore, combining insulin with your regular steroid for muscle mass and bodybuilding should also be done with care and proper guidance.